alma-cdk/openapix/README.md

 This construct is still versioned with `v0` major version and breaking changes might be introduced if necessary (without a major version bump), though we aim to keep the API as stable as possible (even within `v0` development).
 We aim to publish `v1.0.0` soon and after that breaking changes will be introduced via major version bumps.

+There are also some incomplete or buggy features, such as `AwsIntegration`, `MockIntegration` and `CognitoUserPoolsAuthorizer`.

 <br/>